glennklockwood/limelead/content/pages/embedded/beaglebone.md

 ## Out-of-box experience

+I got a couple of different BeagleBones at the same time, and they each came with different versions of the BeagleBone OS image.
+Namely,

+1. My BeagleBone Black came preinstalled with the 2020-04-06 IoT image because (apparently) the standard image is no longer updated.
+2. My BeagleBone Black Wireless came preinstalled with the 2018-10-07 standard image

+I had very different out-of-box experiences with these two.

+### IoT Image 2020-04-06

 The out-of-box experience, despite being zero-download, feels incomplete.
 It uses a web-based user interface (nice), but dumps you into a directory full of examples without any tutorial (not nice).
 The online documentation (for